memoize-immutable/memoize-immutable/README.md

 # Memoize Immutable

-An efficient function memoizer that uses strict-equality for argument comparison.
-Ideal with Redux and other immutable environments.
+An efficient memoizer for functions that only receive immutable arguments.
+Ideal for Redux and similar environments.

 ## How is it different from other memoizers?

-This memoizer compares arguments by strict-equality, which means non-primitive arguments (such as objects) are compared by reference.
-Most memoizers out-there compare arguments by deep-equality, which requires serializing all arguments, and is very inefficient when working with Redux and other immutable environments.
+In order to index cached results, most memoizers serialize arguments using `JSON.stringify` or similar methods.
+When working with immutable data, serializing the reference of non-primitive arguments is sufficient and much more efficient.
+This memoizer uses a WeakMap and an auto-incrementing id to materialize the reference of non-primitive arguments.

 ## Install

   npm install --save memoize-immutable

+## API

+  `memoize( fn [, limit ] )`

+- `fn`: the function to memoize
+- `limit`: the maximum size of the cache (optional, defaults to 10000) returns a memoized function

 ## Usage